Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 Nested group members are counted.

+### Allow Password Reset
+When enabled, this allows the delegate to reset passwords their own password if forgotten via the login screen.

+The requirements for utilizing this feature are set below.

+Users under multiple delegates with differing password reset requirements will have the strictest requirements applied.

+Multiple requirements can be combined.

+If MFA is enabled for the user, it will be required after the password reset process is complete.

+#### Rquire Email

+!!! note

+     This requires that the application FQDN be set in the [Application Settings](app-settings.md) within Blazam.
+Email must also be configured for Blazam to send the reset email.

+When enabled, this requires that the user have an email address in their Blazam profile.
+Note, this is pulled from Active Directory at first sync.

+#### Require PIN
+When enabled, this requires that the user provide their PIN (set in their Blazam profile) to utilize the password reset feature.

+You can set a minimum PIN length in the application settings.

+#### Require Security Questions
+When enabled, this requires that the user answer their security questions (set in their Blazam profile) to utilize the password reset feature.

+Users create three of their own questions and answers in their Blazam profile.

 ## Access Levels
 Access Levels improve upon the default permission system found in Active Directory.